Sichun-Li/Soft-Drink-Pricing-Analysis/README.md

 # Soft Drink Pricing Analysis
-A soft drink company,kiwi, wants to launch kiwi bubble to compete with competitor's product, mango bubble.
-The project is to do pricing analysis to help with pricing decisions using consumer loyalty card data in the test market.  <br>
+A soft drink company,kiwi, wanted to launch kiwi bubble to compete with competitor's product, mango bubble.
+The project was to do pricing analysis to help with pricing decisions using consumer loyalty card data in the test market.  <br>

 Tool: R